 Access to and availability of health care services, access to nutritious foods, access to education and employment opportunities, and geographic location all impact rates of chronic disease and overall well-being, and exist across dimensions such as “gender, sexual orientation, age, disability status, socioeconomic status, and geographic location.”
 Taking all these factors into consideration as it relates to healthcare is crucial for developing policy solutions for all Americans.

 When people lack access to health care services, they delay care and preventative services or their health needs go unmet, which can result in increased risk of chronic disease and related complications.
 People may delay or lack access to care based on their physical location if they live far from health services, or based on cost, if they lack health insurance, for example.
-The Kaiser Family Foundation breaks down the uninsured rates by race and ethnicity, based on the 2018 American Community Survey:
+The Commonwealth Fund breaks down the uninsured rates by race and ethnicity, based a 2021 survey:

 Education and Employment